 The research and professional standards presented in this brief identify elements of early education programs that contribute to strong academic and social-emotional outcomes for children.
-All states must determine a funding strategy for their early childhood programs.
-One cost model estimates that high-quality programming costs in the range of \$8,521 per child with a class size of 20 to \$10,375 per child with a class size of 15, if the program is a full-day, year-round, and led by a teacher with a bachelor's degree in early childhood education.39 Early education programs typically combine funding from a variety of federal, state, and local sources.
+California, like all states, must determine a funding strategy for its early childhood investments.
+One cost model of high-quality programming estimates a range of \$8,521 per child for a class of 20 children to \$10,375 per child for a class of 15 children enrolled in a full-day, year-round program led by a teacher with a bachelor's degree in early childhood education.
+However, states typically cover only a portion of the costs, as early education programs combine funding from a variety of federal, state, and local sources.
 Additionally, the per-child cost of high-quality programs varies depending on specific program features and regional cost-of-living differences.

-Clearly policymakers have an interest in ensuring that any investments they make enable strong outcomes that produce the desired benefits of stronger learning and school success, along with savings from reduced needs for special education, grade retention, remediation, or dropping out.
-As policymakers consider ways of strengthening their early education systems, the building blocks of high-quality early childhood education programs should be at the forefront of their minds.
+Clearly states have an interest in ensuring that any investments they make enable strong outcomes that produce the desired benefits of stronger learning and school success, along with savings from reduced needs for special education, grade retention, remediation, or dropping out.
+As California policymakers consider ways of strengthening the state's early education system, the building blocks of high-quality early childhood education programs should be at the forefront of their minds.